Couple at a furniture store choosing fabrics

 Credit cards can be a helpful tool, sure, but they are also notorious for leading to long-term debt.
 Most adults in the U.S. have a credit card, but as far as we know, none of those cards came with an instruction manual.

 No matter what your experience is with credit cards, for most of us, there’s always more to learn.
 You might have used your credit cards for years and want to make sure you're on the right track.
 Or maybe you're just starting out and wondering what red flags to look for.
-Let’s dive into how credit cards work, how to use them wisely, and how to avoid common pitfalls.
+Let’s dive into how credit cards work, how to use them wisely, and how to avoid common pitfalls that might lead you to need debt consolidation or debt resolution.

 What is credit card debt?